Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/system/ota/docs/interface.md

 **Description**

 This function can be used for easy registering of user callback function.
 It can be called from application layer.
-The definition of the callback function is already present in `ota_app.c` file.
+The definition of the callback function is already present in `app_ota.c` file.

 **Returns**